Configuring user access and databases for a SequenceServer Cloud BLAST server

 But how do you format FASTA files from genomes or transcriptomes into BLAST databases?
 How do you make your server secure so that only certain people can access it?
 If you’re running your own server, most of this happens in the command-line.

-But if you’re using SequenceServer Cloud just use a graphical interface to configure your server.
-Command-line not needed.
+However, if you’re using SequenceServer Cloud just use the graphical interface to configure your server.
+The command-line is not needed.

-The administration dashboard of each SequenceServer Cloud instance is accessible at https://myspecies.sequenceserver.com/edit.
-It looks like this:
+The administration dashboard of each SequenceServer Cloud instance is accessible at https://myinstance.sequenceserver.com/edit

 Adding Users

-If your SequenceServer Cloud instance is private, you can grant access to colleagues by entering their emails and clicking “Add user”.
+If your SequenceServer Cloud instance is private, you can grant access to colleagues in the “Users” tab by entering their emails and clicking “Add user”.
 They will receive an email with a link to the BLAST interface.

-When a user tries to access the BLAST interface, they will be asked to enter their email address, and will receive an email with a login link.
+When a user tries to access the BLAST interface, they will be asked to enter their email address (left), and will receive an email with a magic login link (right).

 SequenceServer instances can also be publicly accessible.
 In that case, no user-specific things are required.